top of page

 Search

-Here are some classic (and a few lesser known) Christmas movies that have themes of faith.
+Here are some classic (and a few lesser known) Christmas movies, each echoing the faith and virtue of My Advent Angel.
 Perfect for getting into the spirit of the season this Advent!

 Pictured: Carey Grant (who plays an angel) and Loretta Young in The Bishop's Wife